 Even though Yoast SEO’s readability analysis gives feedback based on best practices, it has limits.
 There is no need to get all bullets to turn green.

-If you have no experience at writing for the web, Yoast’s readability advice can be helpful.
-And if you’re suffering from fatigue, it points out common faults, which makes your editing process easier.
+If you have no experience in writing for the web, Yoast’s advice can be helpful.
+And if you’re suffering from fatigue, it points out common Reading Ease faults, which helps you with editing.

-But, never ever become a slave to Yoast’s green bullet points!
+However, never become a slave to the green bullet points!

-I’ve shown examples — Hubspot, Hootsuite, Way Of Ninja, and more — that took one (or two) red/orange bullet(s) in the chest.
-Still, most of them rank high on Google for traffic keywords; they’re widely-shared on Facebook.
+I’ve shown examples — Hubspot, Hootsuite, Way Of Ninja, and more — that took one to two red/orange bullet(s) in the chest.
+Most of them rank high on Google and are widely shared on Facebook.
 That’s because these sites focus on easy-to-read content that fits their target reader’s interests, education, and industry.